BBrixen/BinaryPlus/docs/tutorial.md

 $ Math expressions follow PEMDAS rules var int mathExpression = (myInteger * 5) / 2

-$ Subtraction must be used to declare negative numbers
-$ as Binary Plus only has binary operators
-$ (otherwise it would be Unary Plus!) var int negativeNumber = 0 - 10

 $ || is the OR operator, && is the AND operator
 $ true, True, false, and False are valid boolean terms var bool myBool = true || alse